davehamptonusa/todoist-ai/RAILWAY.md

 # Railway Deployment Guide

-This guide explains how to deploy the Todoist MCP SSE Server to [Railway](https://railway.com?referralCode=TgIpfn).
+This guide explains how to deploy the Todoist MCP Streaming HTTP Server to [Railway](https://railway.com?referralCode=TgIpfn).

 ## Prerequisites